jupyter/nbconvert/docs/source/usage.rst

 ~~~~~~
 * ``--to webpdf``

-  Generates a by first rendering to HTML, rendering the HTML Chromium headless, and
+  Generates a PDF by first rendering to HTML, rendering the HTML Chromium headless, and
   exporting to PDF.
 This exporter supports the same templates as ``--to html``.

   The webpdf exporter requires the ``pyppeteer`` Chromium automation library, which